 Equity PRIs include both direct investments and investments in equity funds.
-Equity investments are recorded using either fair value or the equity method of accounting depending on the availability of market data as well as the level of the Foundation's ownership significance and control.
-To arrive at fair value under either method, the Foundation obtains regular valuations as well as audited financial statements to determine the fair value required to either revalue or record its share of gains and losses on its investments.
-The Foundation records unrealized gains or losses throughout the life of the investment and realized gains or losses upon liquidation.
+Equity investments are recorded using either fair value or the equity method of accounting depending on the Foundation's ownership significance and control.
+To arrive at the recorded value under either method, the Foundation obtains regular valuations as well as audited financial statements to determine the fair value required to either revalue or record its share of gains and losses on its investments.
+The Foundation records unrealized gains or losses throughout the life of the investment and realized gains or losses upon liquidation or sale, which are included within the appropriate programmatic functional allocation expense on the consolidated Statements of Activities.